 Timelapses can turn a mundane event into a dynamic, visually intriguing video.
 But getting all your settings right and combining photos to create a timelapse on a computer can be complicated and technically intimidating.
-Fortunately with Olympus' Diorama art filter you now have a simple easy to use technique for shooting timelapse videos just in time for the holidays.
+Here are three techniques you can utilize right in your camera to easily create your own timelapse videos just in time for the holidays.

 STEPS TO SHOOT A DIORAMA VIDEO